jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Algae Culturing.md

 		- Add 1.29 mL of F/2 media
 - Adding saltwater that already has F/2 media in it to the algae
 	- For every 1000 mL of saltwater, add 1 mL of F/2 media
+	- Add this saltwater / F/2 media solution to algae culture

 Materials for connecting culture to airway system: